-Software Assurance benefits overview Benefit Description Big Data Node core entitlement New Provide customers a limited Big Data Node core entitlement for SQL Server 2019 Big Data Cluster Fail-Over servers for disaster recovery New Allows customers to install and run passive SQL Server 2019 instances in a separate OSE or server for disaster recovery in anticipation of a failover event Fail-Over servers for disaster recovery in Azure New Allows customers to install and run passive SQL Server 2019 instances in a separate OSE or server for disaster recovery in Azure in anticipation of a failover event Fail-Over servers for high availability Allows customers to install and run passive SQL Server 2019 instances in a separate OSE or server for high availability in anticipation of a failover event Unlimited virtualization Allows customers to run any number of instances of SQL Server 2019 Enterprise Edition software in an unlimited number of VMs.
+Software Assurance benefits overview Benefit Description Azure Hybrid Benefit Azure Hybrid Benefit for SQL Server is an Azure-based benefit that enables customers to use SQL Server licenses with Software Assurance or subscription licenses to pay a reduced rate ("base rate") on Fail-Over servers for disaster recovery New Allows customers to install and run passive SQL Server instances in a separate OSE or server for disaster recovery in anticipation of a failover event Fail-Over servers for disaster recovery in Azure New Allows customers to install and run passive SQL Server instances in a separate OSE or server for disaster recovery in Azure in anticipation of a failover event Fail-Over servers for high availability Allows customers to install and run passive SQL Server instances in a separate OSE or server for high availability in anticipation of a failover event Unlimited virtualization (VMs) Allows customers to run any number of instances of SQL Server Enterprise Edition software in an unlimited number of VMs.
 Applicable under the core licensing model only.
-Power BI Report Server Allows SQL Server Enterprise Edition customers to run Power Bl Report Server.
-Machine Learning Server for Hadoop Allows SQL Server Enterprise Edition customers to run Machine Learning Server for Hadoop.
-License Mobility within a server farm Allows reassignment of SQL Server 2019 licenses within a server farm more than once every 90 days.
+Unlimited containers Allows customers to run any number of containers in a virtual OSE when licensing by virtual OSE (virtual core licensing).
+Available for Standard or Enterprise licenses.
+Flexible Virtualization Benefit Allows assignment of subscription licenses or licenses with Software Assurance to Authorized Outsourcers' servers (shared or dedicated) under expanded Outsourcing Software Management rights.
+Power BI Report Server Allows SQL Server Enterprise Edition customers to run Power BI Report Server.
+Option to license by virtual machine With subscription licenses or licenses with Software Assurance, SQL Server 2022 may be licensed by virtual machine, and licenses may move with the virtual machine at any time as needed to another server in the same server farm.
+License Mobility within a server farm Allows reassignment of SQL Server licenses within a server farm more than once every 90 days.
 Does not apply to SQL Server PDW.

-License Mobility through SA Allows license reassignment of SQL Server 2019 to third party shared servers.
+License Mobility through SA Allows license reassignment of SQL Server to Authorized License Mobility Partners' shared servers.
 Does not apply to SQL Server PDW.
-SQL Server appliance updates Allows access to new product features and functionality between major appliance software releases.
-Applies to SQL Server PDW deployments only.
 Additional benefits for SCE customers In addition to the benefits noted above, Server Cloud Enrollment (SCE) customers may also qualify for premium benefits, including Unlimited Problem Resolution Support.